Our Democracy is Under Attack

 — Tim Steinkopf, Chief Executive Officer, Centrify

-Centrify is extending its Zero Trust Privilege solution to state, county and city election boards and officials for the 2018 election.
+Centrify is extending its Zero Trust Privilege solution to state, county and city election boards for the 2020 elections.